 | Not appropriate | Shorts, flip-flops | Beachwear |

-I liked this tradition.
+We liked this tradition.
 It gives dinner a different quality from the rest of the day — you’ve been in shorts exploring a port all afternoon, and by evening you’re dressed properly, sitting down to a proper meal.
 It works.

 The Menu: What’s Included and What Costs Extra